The basic principles of Christianity are explained here.

 What impressed me most about Christianity, in my own early days of faith, was the value it places on ‘loving relationships’.
-From our human understanding of God, his ‘love of us’ is encapsulated in the concept of “grace”.
+From our human understanding of God, his ‘love of us’ is contained within the concept of “grace”.
 It was actually grace that ultimately drew me to Christianity.
 You see, it is the action of grace in our individual lives that leads us to both ‘sound faith’ and ‘belief in God’.
-And I will get to the subject of grace, in this article.
+And I will get to the subject of grace under the next heading.

 This particular article, the first in this section of the website, begins with a brief overview of Christian beliefs.
 If you wish to gain deeper knowledge on any of the subjects that follow, then you can ‘drill down’ into following and supporting articles.

 The article continues with explanations of Christianity’s rules of love.
-That is followed by an explanation of how Christians are expected to behave within their lives.
+Then it goes on to explain how Christians are expected to behave within their own lives.

 2. ESSENTIAL CHRISTIAN BELIEFS

-What follows here is a brief overview of Christian beliefs.
-It tries to provide a solid basis for understanding the balance of this article and other articles within this section of the website.
+What follows here, under this heading, is a brief overview of Christian beliefs.
+In fact it tries to provide a solid basis for understanding the balance of this article, and the other articles within this section of the website.

 2.1 God’s Love for Us